-This final item should be discussed by all judges after completion of the flight in consultation with any claim for non-aerobatic eligibility made on the competitor's declaration form and the guidelines detailed below.
+Realism in flight aspects shall be discussed by all flight judges after completion of the flight in consultation with any claim for non-aerobatic eligibility made on the Competitor's Declaration form (Annex 6C.1).
 The judges should attempt to arrive at an agreed score for this item.